Denis Shapovalov: 2025: ATP 500 title, back to top 30

 Shapovalov started the season at the 2025 ATP Hong Kong Tennis Open, losing to eventual finalist Kei Nishikori in the first round.
 At the 2025 Adelaide International, he picked up his first win of the season over ninth seed Zhang Zhizhen, before falling to Marcos Giron.

 At the 2025 Australian Open, he lost to 16th seed Lorenzo Musetti in the second round.

 In February, Shapovalov won the 2025 Dallas Open, defeating en route the top three seeds and top-10 players Taylor Fritz, Tommy Paul, and Casper Ruud.
 It was the biggest title of his career thus far.
 He became the fourth player (after Dimitrov, del Potro and Kyrgios) with three top-10 wins in ATP 250 or 500 event (since category introductions in 2009).
-As a result, he returned to the top 35, moving 22 spots up in the singles rankings on 10 February 2025.
+As a result, he returned to the top 35, moving 22 spots up in the singles rankings in February.

 At the 2025 Italian Open Shapovalov was upset by qualifier Vilius Gaubas in straight sets in his first match.

 In July, Shapovalov reached his second ATP Tour final for the season at the Los Cabos Open, defeating eight seed Adam Walton in the last four.
 He defeated Aleksandar Kovacevic in the final to lift his fourth title and second of the season, without dropping a set en route, the fourth player to accomplish the feat for the season.
-As a result, he returned to the top 30 in the singles rankings on 21 July 2025.
+As a result, he returned to the top 30 in the singles rankings on July 21, 2025.